Acxiom/metalus/metalus-common/docs/dataframesteps.md

 * **dataFrameReaderOptions** - DataFrameReaderOptions object used to configure the DataFrameReader.

 ## Load DataFrame
+Given a DataFrameReaderOptions object, this step will load a DataFrame.
+Full parameter descriptions are listed below:

+* **dataFrameReaderOptions** - DataFrameReaderOptions to use.

+## Load Using DataFrameReader
 Given a DataFrameReader object, this step will load a DataFrame.
 Full parameter descriptions are listed below:

 * **dataFrameReader** - DataFrameReader to use.

 ## Get DataFrameWriter
 Given a DataFrameWriterOptions object, this step will build a DataFrameWriter[Row].